cognition & appointment

 Appointment is recentering awareness in the heart.
 Feeling the pulse & breathing into the heart space are two physical paths in.
 Attitudes for appointment include "ahhh," "so," and other mindsets of acceptance & integration.
 Centering thoughts include "softness" & "stillness."
 We stop trying to figure things out & reconnect with the heart, a pulsing piece of us always immersed in the present, always thumping along with the rhthym of universal space-time - indeed, the heart is a dynamic, feelable portion of space-time itself.
 Anytime you sense things are off, spinny, etc., practice appointment.

 There's a lightning-thunder effect here, perhaps driven by intuition-cognition.
 Intuitively sensing we're out of whack, we appoint in a flash.
 The thinking mind gradually realizes over the next few moments that something's changed.
-Once thinking mind realizes you've reappointed, it can join the effort by encouraging reappointment with heart-space breathing, with recurring reminders to reappoint, with the assertion of will to remain appointed.
+Once thinking mind (cognition) realizes acting mind (intuition) has reappointed, it can join the effort by encouraging reappointment with heart-space breathing, with recurring reminders to reappoint, with the assertion of will to remain appointed.
+(This dichotomy of intuition-cognition might mirror Daniel Kahneman's System 1 and System 2.)
 We've now gone from the vicious spiralling of thinking-clinging into the virtuous cycling of appointment-disappointment-reappointment.
 This increasingly anchors presence in heart-center, providing an abiding, trustworthy orientation from which to observe, experience, & engage the flow of time.

 As we master our spiralling-appointment cycles, we find that new challenges arise, forcing us to refresh & flex our recognition.
 Suddenly we're making new associations, chasing new curiosities, and our old methods aren't working.
 Naturally, we're discouraged, having grown comfortable & confident in our hardwon skills.